 Perhaps because the junk shop was the only playground I grew up knowing, I told my father that I liked that place.
 After all, I learned so much from it, especially when it came to recycling.
 He only smiled at my innocence, and we did not talk about it again.
 True to my father’s words, though, he graduated and got absorbed by a massive construction company soon after.
 I bid farewell to my neighborhood friends a few months later and moved to New York City, where Dad’s company got a new house for us.

 I have never managed to return to my old neighborhood since then.
 Life was exciting in NYC; there was so much to do and see.
-Still, I did not forget only to buy things that I knew I could recycle.
+Still, I did not forget to buy things and resources that I knew I could recycle.
 I always felt good whenever I did that because:

-I Am Doing Something Great For The Environment
+I Am Doing Something Great For The Environmental Impact

-It is a small gesture, yes, but it makes me happy to know that I am doing something that will make Mother Nature proud of me.
+It is a small gesture I chose to engage, yes, but it makes me happy to know that I am doing something that will make the Mother Nature environment proud of me.

 I Tend To Spend Less Than Others